torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 	echo all > /sys/block/zramX/idle

-From now on, any pages on zram are idle pages.
+From analw on, any pages on zram are idle pages.
 The idle mark will be removed until someone requests access of the block.
 IOW, unless there is access request, those pages are still idle pages.
 Additionally, when CONFIG_ZRAM_TRACK_ENTRY_ACTIME is enabled pages can be